magnussolution/magnusbilling7/wiki/en/modules/callerid/callerid.rst

+.. _callerid-id_user:

+Username
+""""""""

+We did not write the description to this field.

 .. _callerid-cid:

-CallerID number
+CallerID
-"""""""""""""""

-We not write the description to this field.
+""""""""

+The number to CID authenticate with CallingCard.
+Use the exact format that you received the callerID from your DID provider.